Jury convicts Enrique Tarrio of the Proud Boys on seditious conspiracy charge

 Lawyers for Tarrio, who spent Jan.
 6 in a Baltimore hotel room, but who monitored the action from afar, argued he was a mere "scapegoat" for the Justice Department and a far easier target.

-"It was Donald Trump's words, it was his motivation, it was his anger that caused what occurred on January 6 in your amazing and beautiful city," Hassan said.
+"It was Donald Trump's words, it was his motivation, it was his anger that caused what occurred on January 6 in your amazing and beautiful city," defense attorney Nayib Hassan said.
 "They want to use Enrique Tarrio as a scapegoat for Donald Trump and those in power."

 But prosecutors reminded the jury that after a mob overtook the Capitol that day, Tarrio sent a message that read, "make no mistake, we did this."